 In vitro fertilization (IVF) is a method for women to become pregnant after failing to conceive through regular intercourse.
 The process is initiated by intake of medicines designed to increase the number of eggs the patient normally produces during ovulation.
-The eggs are then collected and manually fertilized with donor sperm or sperm from the woman's partner at a clinic.3 The fertilized egg (zygote) is then cultured for 2-6 days in a growth medium.
+The eggs are then collected and manually fertilized with donor sperm or sperm from the woman's partner at a clinic.
+The fertilized egg (zygote) is then cultured for 2-6 days in a growth medium.
 Once an egg is successfully fertilized it can be implanted in the woman's uterus.
 The default IVF procedure during our period of observation was a so-called single embryo transfer.
 This means that IVF had a low occurrence of multiple births (Bhalotra et al., 2019; Bhalotra and Clarke, 2019).

 The receipt of IVF treatment in Norway is regulated by the Biotechnology Law.
-Women who fulfill the following eligibility criteria are entitled to three treatments at a public hospital: (i) infertility diagnosis certified by a physician, which requires a failure to conceive after a year of regular intercourse; and (ii) live in a marriage-like relationship.4 A treatment includes both harvesting of eggs and implantation of fertilized eggs.
+Women who fulfill the following eligibility criteria are entitled to three treatments at a public hospital: (i) infertility diagnosis certified by a physician, which requires a failure to conceive after a year of regular intercourse; and (ii) live in a marriage-like relationship.
+A treatment includes both harvesting of eggs and implantation of fertilized eggs.
 In cases where multiple eggs are fertilized and frozen after one retrieval, the implantation of these eggs are considered part of a single treatment.
-It is therefore possible to go through several rounds of inserting fertilized eggs within one treatment.
-In our analyses we refer to trials or attempts as the insertion of eggs, which is identified in the data since hospitals are reimbursed by the government for these procedures.
-Public institutions prioritize childless couples where the age of the women is below 39 and her BMI is below $33kg/m^2$.
+It is therefore possible to go through several rounds of inserting fertilized eggs, which is identified in the data since hospitals are reimbursed by the government for these procedures.
+Public institutions prioritize childless couples where the age of the women is below 39 and her BMI is below $33kg/m^2$ .